Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 ## 4. Draw something!

-Finally, we will manipulate the canvas context and canvas element by resizing the canvas to the window size, changing the background color every time the user clicks on the canvas.
+Finally, we will manipulate the canvas context and canvas element by resizing the canvas to the window size and changing the background color every time the user clicks on the canvas.

 If you inspect the canvas element with the dev tools, you will see that the canvas is a small rectangle at the page corner.